Objects and Object-Orientation¶

 self in argument list

-The first argument of every class method, including __init__
+The first argument of every class method, including __init__, is always a reference to the current

 instance of the class.

-By convention, this argument is always named self
+By convention, this argument is always named self.

-referes to the newly created object;
+In the __init__ method, self referes to the newly created object;

 in other class methods, it refers to the instance whose method was called.

-You need to specify self
+You need to specify self explicitly when defining the method,

 you do not specify it when calling the method; Python will add it for you automatically.